Adaptive and transformative leadership in a rapidly evolving South African environment

 “Be a voice, not an echo’’~Albert Einstein

 The GIBS Nexus Leadership Programme is no ordinary learning intervention.
-It is a unique opportunity designed to equip you with the insights and tools to master adaptive leadership and make positive impact in your organisation.
+It is a unique opportunity designed to equip you with the insights and tools to master adaptive leadership and make positive impact in your organisation and society.

 It is a seven-month transformative leadership programme that supports leaders in business, civil society and government to more skilfully – and collaboratively – understand and navigate the complexities of the South Africa context.
 Utilising a myriad of learning tools underpinned by deep dialogue, contextual awareness, experiential learning and self-reflection, Nexus nurtures leaders who are self-aware, have a high level of personal mastery, are able to engage meaningfully with a diversity of perspectives, and have the skills and the passion to develop innovative solutions to new challenges.
 The programme also provides tools for the application of key learnings back into the workplace.